K-scope/K-scope/README_docker.md

 paths as on local computer, so replacing absolute paths is not necessary.

-If you have Docker on the same machine with you source code, you can use K-scope installed in a Docker containt (case 1. above).
+If you have Docker on the same machine with you source code, you can use K-scope installed in a Docker container (case 1. above).
 It is the easiest use case in that you don't have to install or configure anything: cd to source code directory and run Docker command.
 See details below.